 There are all sorts of bold statements — both for and against — using liquid fabric softeners and dryer sheets these days.

-Of course, those who advocate living a more environmentally friendly lifestyle typically avoid using fabric softeners and dryer sheets altogether, or they may advocate using only those that are made from all-natural products instead — like these natural fabric softeners and these natural dryer sheets.
+Of course, those who advocate living a more environmentally friendly lifestyle typically avoid using fabric softeners and dryer sheets altogether.
+Or, they may choose to use only those that are made from all-natural products — like these natural fabric softeners and natural dryer sheets that are available in stores.

 Besides the eco-friendly reasons to stop using fabric softeners and dryer sheets, there are also a number of misconceptions about these 2 popular laundry aids.

 The fact is: fabric softeners and dryer sheets do indeed make your clothes feel softer and smell better.
-And they reduce wrinkles too — especially if you line dry your clothes.
+And they reduce wrinkles too — especially when you air dry your clothes.

 So, if you’re like most Americans, you’ve probably been using them for years without thinking twice.
 At this point, you may even find it difficult to live without them.
 (I know I do.)

-If you’ve recently heard some warnings about the downsides of using fabric softeners and dryer sheets, then it’s time to sort out the facts from the myths.
+If you’ve recently heard some warnings about the downsides of using fabric softener or dryer sheets, then it’s time to sort out the facts from the myths.

-Following are some of the most common warnings about the use of fabric softeners and dryer sheets, combined with the facts — so you can make your own decision about whether you want to continue using them or not.
+Following are some of the most common warnings about the use of fabric softeners and dryer sheets, combined with the lesser known facts — so you can make your own decision about whether you want to continue using a fabric softener or not.

 This isn’t entirely true.

 Due to its mechanical nature, dryer parts simply become worn out and eventually break down over time.
 This happens faster than the time that would be needed for you to notice the effects of longterm use of fabric softener on your dryer.
-Any residue that might accrue from fabric softeners and dryer sheets can simply be removed with a brush or soap & water, without causing any damage to your dryer.
+Any residue that might accrue from liquid softener or dryer sheets can simply be removed with a brush or soap & water — without causing any damage to your dryer.

-As for a buildup from fabric softener or dryer sheets burning out the heating element in your dryer and/or causing dryer fire, there’s just no validity to this.
+As for buildup from fabric softeners or dryer sheets burning out the heating element in your dryer and/or causing dryer fire, there’s just no validity to this.

 The takeaways: